igortuag/igortuag/resume.md

 - Utilized GitHub for version control and team collaboration.

 #### **Imagination Media**
-*Frontend Developer*
+*Frontend Engineer*
 *December 2020 – August 2022*
 - Developed frontend features using React, Redux, NextJS, and GraphQL.
-- Worked on building Progressive Web Apps (PWA) and Single Page Applications (SPA) with server-side rendering (SSR) and static site generation (SSG).
+- Worked on building Progressive Web Apps (PWA) and Single Page Applications (SPA) with SSR and static site generation (SSG).
 - Integrated RESTful APIs and collaborated with backend teams.
+- Contributed to performance optimization and SEO improvements, leveraging SSR and dynamic meta tags for SEO.
-- Contributed to the deployment of applications using Docker.
+- Deployed applications using Docker.

 #### **UpperSoft**
-*Frontend Developer*
+*Frontend Engineer*
 *August 2020 – January 2021*
 - Developed single-page applications with Vue.js, using Vuex, Vue Router, and NuxtJS.
 - Worked on UI development with CSS3 and SASS.